Durable Power of Attorney, San Antonio

-Imagine that a close friend has been out for a night on the town.
+Imagine that a close friend has been out for a night on the town in San Antonio.
 While heading home, your friend is hit by a drunk driver and sustains significant head injuries that will likely require a lengthy recovery.

 Who will pay your friend's household bills like rent, utilities, and insurance?
 Who will handle his benefits from Social Security, Medicare, Medicaid, or other government programs?
 Who will manage (or hire someone to manage) your friend's investments, business, or rental property?
 Who will initiate legal actions against the drunk driver?
 Without his attention, will his life just fall apart?